 The location of your test can determine the different skills you will be required to show.
 Our post on Driving in the City Vs Driving in the Country can give you an idea of what these may be.
 Or perhaps you want to know your chances of snagging a weekend test?
 If you feel like you’ve failed during the test, know what your options are.
+Check out the average number of attempts it takes people to pass the test, it might put your mind at ease.
 It’s also a good idea to weigh up if a manual or automatic car is suitable for you.
 Armed with this information and a full understanding of the new test format, there’s no reason you can’t ace it!
 If you’ve failed your test and don’t feel it was conducted fairly, you might have grounds to appeal your driving test.

 Perhaps you’ve already passed your test, and would like to know about the best type of sat nav for your needs?
 Or, you might be planning a trip, and need to know about using your European licence in the UK.
 At PassMeFast, we’re here to steer you in the right direction.